-HHSC PFD uses the information in Step 3 during the Cost or Accountability report examination process.
-Financial examiners will ensure that only your expenses associated with the component under the appropriate Medicaid contract are reported on your Cost or Accountability Report.
+HHSC PFD uses the information in Step 3 during the Cost report examination process.
+Financial examiners will ensure that only your expenses associated with the component under the appropriate 24RCC contract is reported on your Cost Report.

 Step 3.a.
 Verify Contracts for Requested Reports